ESRI4APL/esri4apl.github.io/_posts/2018-4-20-Maps-For-Oakwood-Cemetery.markdown

 The second one Is a map tour of Save Austin Cemetaries Murder, Mayheme and Misadventure tour.

 ### [3.
 Austin Homeless Services Locator.](https://goo.gl/n1R2LW "Heading link")
 I am really proud of this one and think it could do a lot of good.
-My plan is to build out the framework and then get some help filling in all the data during the upcoming Austin Hack For Change.
+My plan is to build out the framework and then get some help filling in all the data during the upcoming Austin Hack For Change[Austin Hack For Change](http://atxhackforchange.org/ "Heading link").

 {% if page.comments %}
 <div id="disqus_thread"></div>